EnmanuelMateo/EnmanuelMateo/README.md

-## 👋 Hi there, I'm Enmanuel Mateo

-  🎯 Data Analyst & Data Engineer passionate about turning data into meaningful stories and efficient solutions.
+👋 Hello, I'm Enmanuel — a Data Analyst and Data Engineer with expertise in data analysis, reporting, and data pipeline design.
-  I enjoy working across the data lifecycle — from cleaning and modeling to building insightful dashboards and data pipelines.

-# 💼 About Me

-  - Currently working as a Jr. Data Analyst an Data Engineer Freelancer
+ - Querying and optimizing data using SQL and Snowflake.

-  - Certified Microsoft Power BI Data Analyst Associate
+ - Building interactive dashboards and reports in Power BI and Tableau.

-  - Experienced with SQL, Python, Power BI, Kafka, Microsoft Fabric and more.
+ - Cleaning, transforming, and analyzing data with Python and Dbver.

-  - Passionate about data visualization, data engineering, and automation
+ - Designing efficient data models and implementing ETL processes for analytics.

-  - Based in Canada, originally from the Dominican Republic
+ - Using Excel for quick insights and business reporting.

  # 📚 Projects